 The Valley of the Giants

 In the deep south of Western Australia, where the Rainbow Coast bends into wilderness and the ocean’s salt mingles with the hush of forest, lies a place where giants stand.
-The Valley of the Giants is no ordinary woodland — it is a cathedral of towering eucalypts and red tingle trees, some more than 400 years old, their bases so wide they could cradle a small house, their crowns lost in the sky.
+The Valley of the Giants is no ordinary woodland — it is towering eucalypts and red tingle trees, some more than 400 years old, their bases so wide they could cradle a small house, their crowns lost in the sky.
 To walk here is to step into a story written in bark and shadow, a tale that began centuries before us and will continue long after.

 The best way to see them is to rise.
 The Tree Top Walk floats 40 metres above the ground, a marvel of engineering that disappears into the canopy as if it were always meant to be there.
 Six steel pylons, trusses, and cables hold the walkway aloft, yet it feels weightless, swaying gently as you step into the realm of birds and orchids.
 The trail itself is only 600 metres, but every metre is a revelation — the air fresher, the light softer, the perspective utterly transformed.
 Suspended in mid-air, you walk alongside sword grass and tassel flowers, eye-level with cockatoos and lorikeets.
 The canopy is alive with movement, yet serene, a place where time stretches and slows.